gap182/pokedex_test/README.md

-## Instruction to install the App
+## Instructions to install the App

-To use a pre compiled demo of the app, you could use this apk release file: https://drive.google.com/file/d/1pH0vLNwFsYDfVpgnInEqBqlvxSI37Ydh/view?usp=sharing
+To use a pre compiled demo of the app, you could use this apk release file on an Android device: https://drive.google.com/file/d/1pH0vLNwFsYDfVpgnInEqBqlvxSI37Ydh/view?usp=sharing

 To run the app, you have to take into account the next requisites and steps: